vitay/deeprl/document.md

 ### Estimating the policy gradient

 @Williams1992 proposed a useful estimate of the policy gradient.
-Considering that the expected return $R(\tau)$ of a trajectory does not depend on the parameters $\theta$, one can simplify the policy gradient in the following way:
+Considering that the return $R(\tau)$ of a trajectory does not depend on the parameters $\theta$, one can simplify the policy gradient in the following way:

 $$
     \nabla_\theta J(\theta) = \nabla_\theta \int_\tau \rho_\theta (\tau) \, R(\tau) \, d\tau =  \int_\tau (\nabla_\theta \rho_\theta (\tau)) \, R(\tau) \, d\tau